 If you're also a parent, chances are you are going through one of the roughest seasons of life — ever.
 I have three kids under the age of five and let me tell you, nothing has rocked my world more than bringing my third baby home a few months before a global pandemic.
 My mom hasn't been able to come to help me.
 We haven't been able to go to Target or the zoo.
 We have had no distractions from the daily grind.
 We have been at home, all the time, since March.

 In that time, we've had plenty of rough days where one or all of us were crying.
 But we've also had beautiful days — ones we wouldn't have had if normal life had just continued.
 I can't wait for the end of the pandemic, but I'm a big believer in being able to find beauty even in the harshest of seasons.
-(And I say this with the context that my home has been touched by unemployment, illness, new diagnoses and medical challenges, financial strain, depression, and anxiety.)
+(And I say this with the context that my home has been touched by unemployment, illness, new diagnoses and medical challenges, and financial strain.)

 To survive as a parent in the age of COVID-19, here's what to do: